Daniel B. Wright: Biography

+Wright became a wealthy planter, holding thirty six people as slaves in 1860.

 Congress

 Wright was elected as a Democrat to the Thirty-third and Thirty-fourth Congresses (March 4, 1853 – March 3, 1857).

-He was not a candidate for renomination in 1856.

-He resumed the practice of law at Ashland, Mississippi.
+He was not a candidate for renomination in 1856, and resumed the practice of law at Ashland.

 Civil War

-During the Civil War was appointed, on April 16, 1862, lieutenant colonel of the Thirty-fourth Regiment of Mississippi Infantry in the Confederate States Army.

-He was appointed colonel of Cavalry to take effect June 6, 1864, and served as a judge of military courts in Gen. N.B.
-Forrest's Cavalry Division.
+Wright was elected as a delegate to the Mississippi state secession convention in January, 1861, voting in favor of leaving the Union.
+He then enlisted in the Confederate Army during the Civil War, and on April 16, 1862, was elected lieutenant colonel of the 34th Mississippi Infantry Regiment.
+He was wounded at the Battle of Perryville in October 1862, and was taken prisoner.
+He was held at the Camp Chase POW camp in Ohio until he was exchanged and released.
+Wright was then appointed as a colonel of Cavalry on June 6, 1864, and served as a judge of military courts in Forrest's Cavalry Corps.

 Later career and death

 He resumed the practice of his profession in Ashland, Mississippi, and was also interested in agricultural pursuits in Benton County.

-He died in Ashland, Mississippi, December 27, 1887.
+He died in Ashland, Mississippi, on December 27, 1887.

 He was interred in the McDonald (private) Cemetery, near Ashland, Mississippi.